John L. Heilbron

-John Lewis Heilbron (born 17 March 1934, San Francisco) is an American historian of science best known for his work in the history of physics and the history of astronomy.
-He is Professor of History and Vice-Chancellor Emeritus (Vice-Chancellor 1990–1994) at the University of California, Berkeley, senior research fellow at Worcester College, Oxford, and visiting professor at Yale University and the California Institute of Technology.
+John Lewis Heilbron (March 17, 1934 – November 5, 2023) was an American historian of science best known for his work in the history of physics and the history of astronomy.
+He was Professor of History and Vice-Chancellor Emeritus (Vice-Chancellor 1990–1994) at the University of California, Berkeley, senior research fellow at Worcester College, Oxford, and visiting professor at Yale University and the California Institute of Technology.
 He edited the academic journal Historical Studies in the Physical and Biological Sciences for twenty-five years.

 Biography

-Heilbron attended Lowell High School in San Francisco, California, and was a member of the Lowell Forensic Society.
+Born in San Francisco on March 17, 1934, Heilbron attended Lowell High School in San Francisco, California, and was a member of the Lowell Forensic Society.
 He received his A.B.
 (1955) and M.A.
 (1958) degrees in physics and his Ph.D.
 (1964) in history from the University of California, Berkeley.
 He was Thomas Kuhn's graduate student in the 1960s when Kuhn was writing The Structure of Scientific Revolutions.

-Heilbron is a member of the Royal Swedish Academy of Sciences.
+Heilbron was a member of the Royal Swedish Academy of Sciences.
+He died on November 5, 2023, at the age of 89.

+Author

+In addition to his university work, Heilbron authored over 20 books primarily dealing with the history of science; they included studies of phenomena such as geometry, electricity and quantum physics, as well as biographies of scientists such as Galileo and Max Planck.
+His approach saw him investigating the influence of politics, personalities and institutions on the emergence of new scientific ideas.
+His study of the relationship between the church and science, The Sun in the Church: Cathedrals as Solar Observatories, was awarded the profession's highest prize for specific works, the Pfizer Award from the History of Science Society.
+He was further awarded the History of Science Society's highest award for lifetime achievement, the George Sarton Medal, in 1993.